Knee Ligament Surgery Overview

-Ligaments plays a vital role in keeping the knee stable and enabling a person to have a full range of movement.
-There are four main ligaments in the knee that include:
+Ligaments play an important role in keeping the knee stable and enabling a person to have a full range of active movement.
+There are about four main ligaments in the knee which includes:

-- (ACL) Anterior cruciate ligament – The ligament, located in the centre of the knee, that controls rotation and forward movement of the shin bone – which is in the front of the leg below the knee and is located in the center of the knee.
+- An anterior cruciate ligament (ACL) – It helps to control to control the rotation and forward movement of shin bone – which is in front of the leg below the knee and is located in the center of the knee.

-- A posterior cruciate ligament (PCL) – It is located in the centre of the knee, that controls backward movement of the shin bone.
+- A posterior cruciate ligament (PCL) – It is located in the center of the knee to control the backward movement of the shin bone.

-- (MCL) Medial collateral ligament – The ligament that gives stability to the inner knee.
+- Medial collateral ligament (MCL) – It gives stability to the inner knee.

-- (LCL) Lateral collateral ligament – The ligament that gives stability to the outer knee.
+- Lateral collateral ligament (LCL) – This gives stability to the outer knee.

-- You’ll be asked to attend a pre-admission clinic to discuss the procedure of Knee Ligament surgery.
+- You’ll be requested to attend a pre-admission clinic to discuss about the procedure of the surgery.

-- A physical examination will be carried out and some investigations and tests, such as a knee X-ray will be given.
+- A physical examination. investigations and tests, such as a knee X-ray will be taken.

-- You’ll be asked about tablets or types of medication you have been taking so far with the surgeon.
+- You’ll have to discuss about the tablets or types of medication you have been taking so far with the surgeon.

-- They’ll also ask you some questions about your teeth, including whether you wear dentures, caps or a plate because a tube may be put down your throat to help you breathe during the operation, and any loose teeth could be dangerous.
+- They’ll ask some questions about your teeth, like whether you wear caps, dentures, or a plate because a tube may be put down your throat to help you inhale at the time of the operation, and any loose teeth could be highly dangerous.

 During the Surgery (Knee Ligament Surgery):

-- You will be given anesthesia and the surgeon will carefully examine the inside of your knee, with a medical instrument called an arthroscope.
+- You will be given anaesthesia and the surgeon will carefully examine the inside of your knee, with a medical instrument called an arthroscope.

 - After confirming that your ACL is torn, your surgeon will perform grafting by removing a piece of healthy skin or bone cut to the correct size from one part of the body.

-- It will then be positioned in the knee and fixed to the thigh bone (femur) and shin bone (tibia) to repair and relocate.
+- It will then be located in the knee and fixed to the (femur) which is the thigh bone and (tibia) the shin bone to repair and relocate.
 Mostly grafting is done from the inner side of your knee or from the bottom of the kneecap.

-- After the graft tissue has been secured, your surgeon will test whether it’s strong enough to hold your knee together.
-They’ll also check your knee has the full range of motion and that the graft keeps your knee stable when it’s bent or moved.
+- After the graft tissue has been secured, your surgeon will examine whether it’s strong enough to hold your knee together.
+They’ll also ensure that your knee has the full range of motion and that the knee is stable using the graft when it’s bent or moved.

 Post Surgery (Knee Ligament Surgery):

-- After Knee Ligament surgery, the wound will be closed with stitches or surgical clips.
+- After the knee surgery gets completed, the wound will be closed with stitches.

-- If the stitches are dissolvable, they should disappear after 3 weeks.
-If your stitches are not dissolvable, they’ll need to be removed by a healthcare professional.
+- If the stitches are dissolvable, they should definitely disappear after three weeks, if not your stitches will be removed by a healthcare professional.

-- Your surgeon will advise how to care your wound like washing with mild soap and warm water.
+- Your surgeon will advise you on how to care for your wound by washing with mild soap and warm water.

-- Your knee will be bandaged with a waterproof bandage to help reduce swelling and you will also be given a Cryo/Cuff to wear.
-This is a waterproof bandage that contains iced water to help reduce swelling.
+- Your knee will be bandaged with a waterproof bandage to help reduce swelling and you will also be given a Cryo to wear.

-- You will be given painkilling medication for irritation, swelling and redness down the front of your shin and ankle.
-These symptoms are temporary and will improve after about a week.
+- You will be given pain killer medication for irritation, swelling, and redness down the front of your shin and ankle.
+These are temporary symptoms that will make you improve for about a week.

-- Your surgeon will advise you about a structured rehabilitation program which has to be followed for a speedy recovery.
+- Your surgeon will guide you about a structured rehabilitation program to be followed for a speedy recovery.